Pierre-Lannoy/wp-decalog/README.md

 ## Support

-For any technical issue, or for suggesting new idea or feature, please use [GitHub issues tracker](https://github.com/Pierre-Lannoy/wp-decalog/issues).
+For any technical issue, or to suggest new idea or feature, please use [GitHub issues tracker](https://github.com/Pierre-Lannoy/wp-decalog/issues).
 Before submitting an issue, please read the [contribution guidelines](CONTRIBUTING.md).

 Alternatively, if you have usage questions, you can open a discussion on the [WordPress support page](https://wordpress.org/support/plugin/decalog/).